dpc/pariter/README.md

 When you have a lot items **already stored in a collection**, that you want to "roll over and perform some mass computation" you probably want to use `rayon` instead.
-It's a library optimized for parallelizing processing of whole chunks of larger set of data.
+It's a library optimized for parallelizing processing of whole chunks of larger set of data, which minimizes any per-item overheads.
-Because of that [converting `rayon`'s iterators back to ordered sequencial iterator is non-trivial](https://github.com/rayon-rs/rayon/issues/210).
+A downside of that is that [converting `rayon`'s iterators back to ordered sequencial iterator is non-trivial](https://github.com/rayon-rs/rayon/issues/210).

 There are alternative libraries somewhat like this, but I did not